MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/service-how-to-create-service-price-adjustments.md

 ---
-    title: How to: Create Service Price Adjustments | Microsoft Docs
+    title: How to Create Service Price Adjustments | Microsoft Docs
     description: You can assign service price groups to service items in the **Service Order** window.
 The service pricing breakdown is inserted for the items.
 You can then automatically create service price adjustments for costs, spare parts, and resource hours for these service items.
     services: project-madeira
     documentationcenter: ''